 This post can help you determine if PreCheck, Global Entry, or CLEAR best for you.

-New United℠ Explorer Card cardholders can earn up to 70,000 bonus miles.
-Earn 60,000 bonus miles after spending $3,000 on purchases in the first 3 months their account is open.
-Plus, earn an additional 10,000 miles after spending $6,000 total on purchases in the first 6 months their account is open.
+New United℠ Explorer Card cardholders can earn 50,000 bonus miles after spending $3,000 on purchases in the first 3 months your account is open.

 Learn more: Airline Credit Cards